jerkar/legacy-web-site/_jbake-site-sources/src-content/tell-me-more.md

 ### The benefits

-A said, with Jerkar, build definitions are **plain old java classes**.
+As said, with Jerkar, build definitions are **plain old java classes**.
 This bare metal approach brings concrete benefits :

 * for Java developers, it's **trivial to add logic** in build scripts
 * when editing build definition, Java developers leverage of **compilation**, **code-completion** and **debug** facilities provided by their **IDE**